thespielplatz/nuxt-dev-base/README.md

 ## Features

-- Simple Component Library
+## Backlog

+- Localstorage Plugin with Use
-- Footer with Gitversion
+- Simple Footer with Gitversion

 ## Quick Setup